google-marketing-solutions/ariel/README.md

 Replace `YOUR_PROJECT_ID` with your Google Cloud project ID and `USER_EMAIL` with the email address of the user you want to grant access to.

+## Running Ariel Locally

+After running `setup.sh`, you can also run the application locally via the `run_locally.sh` script.

+After running `run_locally.sh`, the solution will start on localhost, and generally on port 8080.
+You can use the UI just as you would if it were deployed to Cloud Run.
+Keep in mind that much of the processing will then happen locally, so the performance of the app will be directly related to the computer you are using.

+`setup.sh` will create the file `configuration.yaml`, which the solution uses to configure things like the GCP project to use when sending requests to Gemini, the GCS buckets to use, and the like, as well as apply the necessary roles to service accounts and related admin tasks.
+If you are comfortable with Google Cloud, can set up the API and Storage bucket yourself, and do not want to have Service Accounts changed, you can also forego running `setup.sh`, make a copy of `configuration.template.yaml` named `configuration.yaml

 ## Usage